aceisScope/GCP_DE_Notes/README.md

         - Development: single node cluster. no replication or SLA. can be upgraded to production.
         - Production: 1+ clusters, 3+ nodes per cluster.
     -   Storage types:
-        -   SSD
+        -   SSD: reads up to up to 10,000 rps.
-        -   HDD: storing at least 10TB of infrequently-accessed data with no latency sensitivity
+        -   HDD: up to 500 rps. storing at least 10TB of infrequently-accessed data with no latency sensitivity
+        -   one can't change the disk type on an existing Bigtable instance
     -   Application profiles: Custome application-specific settings for handling income connections.
 Single or multi-cluster routing. **Single-row transactions (atomic update to single row) support requies single cluster routing for strong consistency**.
 -   Cluster: inside instance, contains nodes.
 To achieve multi-zone redundancy is to run additional clusters in different zones in the same instance.
 Up to 30 clusters per project.
 -   Data storage: tablets in Coogle Colossus